-- Significant progress was made on the implementation of the UNAIDS 2023-2026 People Management Strategy over the course of 2024.
+- 1. Significant progress was made on the implementation of the UNAIDS 2023-2026 People Management Strategy over the course of 2024.
 The Strategy anchors the internal activities of the UNAIDS Secretariat based on five guiding principles: investment in learning, development and growth; enhancing gender equality, diversity, equity, inclusions, and antiracism; leveraging new ways of working; enforcing respectful conduct and zero tolerance; and supporting staff well-being and engagement. - 2.
 These pillars seek to put staff members alongside the communities we serve at and ensure that they are properly supported to face one of the most challenging environments of the global HIV response in more than 40 years of the pandemic.
-This report will be the second under the 2023-2026 People Management Strategy. - 3.
+This report will be the second under the 2023-2026 People Management Strategy - 3.
 In 2024, in view of the continuing decline in funding, UNAIDS took steps to protect institutional resources, identify efficiencies, and support staff through this period of considerable upheaval.
 A recruitment freeze was instituted to preserve and utilize existing resources with waivers available on a case-by-case basis.
 New contract modalities were adopted to increase efficiencies, promote the timely delivery of projects, and ensure affiliate personnel are employed to maximum effectiveness.
 The availability of counselling services was expanded along with services to support staff during this transition. - 4.
 In 2025, UNAIDS received notice of termination of funding amounting to 60% of its anticipated revenue.
 UNAIDS took immediate steps to address this unprecedented crisis, including launching a restructuring exercise.
-Though the Programme Coordinating Board ("PCB") update typically focuses on activities from the previous year (2024), this report will exceptionally provide an update on the ongoing organisational responses and anticipated changes.
+Though the Programme Coordinating Board update typically focuses on activities from the previous year (2024), this report will exceptionally provide an update on the ongoing organizational responses and anticipated changes.
 These efforts will also be discussed in other reports to the PCB. - 5.
-The restructuring plan includes a 54% reduction in Secretariat staffing and a reduced physical in-country presence to approximately 35 countries with multi-country office and regional support to a total of 60 countries.
+The restructuring plan includes a reduction of more than 50 percent in Secretariat staffing and a reduced physical in-country presence to in a reduced number of countries, while being able to support through regional teams, multi-country offices and further integration in the UN Resident Coordinator System a total of 60 countries.
 The Secretariat will shift its focus to four core functions: leadership; convening and coordination; accountability; and community engagement.
-The restructuring is informed by the work of a High-Level Panel ("HLP") that began its work in October 2024 and is aligned with broader UN reform efforts, including UN80.
-The implementation of the restructuring will begin in June 2025 and is expected to be completed by May 2026.
+The restructuring is informed by the work of a High-Level Panel which began its work in October 2024 and is aligned with broader UN reform efforts, including UN80.
+Implementation of the restructuring will begin in June 2025 and is expected to be completed by May 2026.